 Knee pain?
 Patellofemoral pain?
-Runner's knee?
+Sore knees from running?

 What is it?

-Patellofemoral pain (PFP) often presents as pain around the front of the knee, around the knee cap (patella).
+Patellofemoral pain (PFP) often presents as pain around the front of the knee & around the knee cap (patella).
 Common aggravating activities including running, lunging, jumping, stairs, squatting & sitting.
-With runners it is often aggravated on hills.
+With runners, it is often aggravated on hills.

 We see this condition present at a wide variety of ages, often beginning in early adolescence.
-Unfortunately where we once thought this was a self limiting condition (goes away by itself), we now know that a lot of runners have ongoing issues with 71-91% reporting chronic ongoing pain up to 20yrs post diagnosis (Nimon et al 1998).
+Unfortunately, where we once thought this was a self-limiting condition (goes away by itself), we now know that a lot of runners have ongoing issues with 71-91% reporting chronic ongoing pain up to 20yrs post-diagnosis (Nimon et al 1998).

 A thorough examination is important to differentiate this condition from other problems that can give similar symptoms (ie. patellar tendinopathy, fat pad involvement).